boldbi/bold-bi-docs/docs/white-labeling-in-bold-bi.md

 ![Font Settings Embedded BI](/static/assets/white-label/images/custom-font.png#width=45%)

-Please click [here](/multi-tenancy/site-administration/look-and-feel-settings/font/) to learn how to upload font styles on the **UMS site settings** page.
+Please click on the [Font](/multi-tenancy/site-administration/look-and-feel-settings/font/) to learn how to upload font styles on the **UMS site settings** page.

 **Font Customization in Cloud BI**